giantswarm/releases/azure/v13.0.0-alpha1/README.md

 This release brings the Node Pools functionality to Azure Clusters.
 Please use this release to test the functionality and communicate any feedback to your SE for improvements.

 **Important notice**

 Version 13.0.0-alpha1 can only be used in new clusters.
-It is not upgradable from or to, and it is solely to test the new functionality in your setup.
+Upgrading to or from this release is not supported, and it is solely to test the new functionality in your setup.

 ## Change details